57 Christmas Writing Prompts

 - One of your close friends is really sick, and they have to spend Christmas in a hospital.
 How can you make sure they have the best Christmas ever?

-- Write a story about a Christmas ornament passed down through your family for generations.
+- Write a Christmas story about an ornament passed down through your family for generations.

 - Write about the worst Christmas ever.
 This can be a fictional story or based on true events.